alejandrolr/sawtooth-react-app-cryptomoji/README.md

 bytes_, not a string.
 For byte encoding, we are going to use Node's [Buffers](https://nodejs.org/api/buffer.html) again.

-So your encoding should look something like this:
+So encoding should look something like this:

 ```javascript
 Buffer.from(JSON.stringify(dataObj, getSortedKeys(dataObj)))